 Hardship Deductions in California Child Support Cases

-People think it is automatic.
-You have other children then you get a hardship for those kids in calculating support.
-Or you get at least ½ a hardship per child.
+People think it is automatic – you have other children and so you get a hardship for those kids in calculating child support, or you get at least ½ a hardship per child.
 However, there is nothing automatic about it.
-It is discretionary; findings need to be made as to reason and when appropriate the court needs to give a duration.
+Hardship is discretionary; findings need to be made as to reason and when appropriate the court needs to give a duration.